 The main disadvantage of this kit is that the installment is considerably more complex than the hub motors.
 It’s also not compatible with all bicycle types.
 Only bikes with threaded pedal axle brackets of a certain size can accept this type of e-bike conversion kit.
 This makes it important to buy the right kit for the bike you’re going to convert.

 The mid-mount motor also does not allow for a double front cog on the pedals, and when the motor is not working, there will be significant resistance felt in the pedals.
 Mid-mount motors also require more maintenance than hub motors.

 You’ll probably also need additional tools to complete this conversion, such as this wrench.

-Example of a mid-drive motor conversion kit (paid links) and included parts:
+Example of a mid-drive motor conversion kit (Amazon) and included parts: